FDP-01-2025/project-fishybunny-exe/README.md

 * **Create User** → asks for a name, comes back to this menu.
 * **Delete User** → shows user list, ask for who you want to delete, comes back.
-* **Choose User** → shows user list, ask for who you choose, enters game session.
+* **Choose User** → shows user list, ask for who you choose, logs in.
 * **Exit Program** → finishes the program.

 ---

 ## 2) Game Session

-When you choose “ALice”:
+When you choose “Bunny”:

 ```
 === DEADLY ROLL ===
-Welcome, Alice!
+Welcome, Bunny!

 --- GAME MENU ---
 1) Play Game